lablabs/ansible-role-rke2/README.md

 This playbook will deploy RKE2 to a cluster with HA server(master) control-plane and several agent(worker) nodes.
 The server(master) nodes will be tainted so the workload will be distributed only on worker(agent) nodes.
 The role will install also keepalived on the control-plane nodes and setup VIP address where the Kubernetes API will be reachable. it will also download the Kubernetes config file to the local machine.

+(Note that this taint will make setup fail if you don't account for it)

 ```yaml
 - name: Deploy RKE2
   hosts: all